Masahigo/blog/source/_posts/new-beginnings.md

 {% asset_img project-creation-sa-permissions-org-level.png Project creation SA permissions on the organization level %}

+Here's a recap of how the CI/CD plan

+- Provision the GCP Project for the blog from the _DM Creation Project_ using _CB Service Account_
+- Provision the initial infrastucture for the blog from the _actual GCP Project_ **using it's own** _CB Service Account_
+- Implement the deployment pipeline and once working create a Build Trigger for it

 ### CI/CD pipelines using Cloud Build

+[Google Cloud Build](https://cloud.google.com/cloud-build/docs/overview) is a service for executing builds on GCPs infrastructure.
+It was previously known as _Google Container Builder_ and what it essentially does is that it spins up Docker containers on the fly and executes the commands that you specify in the given context.
+It's 100% Docker native and works amazingly fast.
+It supports only Linux based containers though so if you need to build .net code you need your own build machine to handle that part for you.
+What makes it different from similar services like GitLab CI is that Google provides a [Local Builder](https://cloud.google.com/cloud-build/docs/build-debug-locally) which makes it much more convenient to work on your build configs.

+#### Infrastructure

-To achieve a fully automated infrastructure provisioning would have required Cloud Build Triggers for the [blog-infra](https://github.com/Masahigo/blog-infra) repository but as I was learning by doing I decided to leave this part out from CI/CD for now.
-I did however create Google Cloud Build config files and submitted builds manually using those.
-You can find those from the README.
+_Disclaimer: To achieve a fully automated infrastructure provisioning would have required Cloud Build Triggers for the [blog-infra](https://github.com/Masahigo/blog-infra) repository but as I was learning by doing I decided to leave this part out from CI/CD for now.
+I did however create Google Cloud Build config files and submitted builds manually using those._

+The infrastructure for the blog is very simple: one App Engine service hosting the static website.
+On top of that I'm utilizing [Cloud DNS](https://cloud.google.com/dns/docs/?hl=fi) for managing the DNS zone and records.
+For now I'm just using the root domain but my plan is to learn how to register subdomains dynamically and utilize those for eg. dev/qa environments.

+Here are the commands used for the initial provisioning:

+{% include_code Initial provisioning lang:sh initial-provisioning.sh %}

+As you probaly noticed the App Engine itself did not require anything else than initialization for the project.

+#### Deploying the blog

+...

+#### Some lessons learned

+As you can imagine not everything went like in the movies when working on my first CI/CD pipelines on GCP.
+Here's a couple of obstacles I encountered along the way.

+##### Environment Variables

 I stumbled into some pain when trying to get environment variables working directly from build config and ended up in following kind of solution:

-- Declare the environment variables in a [separate bash script](https://github.com/Masahigo/blog-infra/blob/master/project_creation/create-new-project.sh) where also `gcloud` command is executed along with the variables passed in to properties
+Declare the environment variables in a [separate bash script](https://github.com/Masahigo/blog-infra/blob/master/project_creation/create-new-project.sh) where also `gcloud` command is called along with the variables passed in as template properties:

 ```sh
 export GCP_PROJ_ID=`gcloud info |tr -d '[]' | awk '/project:/ {print $2}'`